George W. Bush 2000 presidential campaign: Platform

-Because of the Bush Administration's close connections with numerous energy companies, many of Bush's Cabinet members have come under immense scrutiny from environmental groups, in particular J. Steven Griles, the deputy secretary of the Department of the Interior.
+Because of the Bush Administration's close connections with numerous energy companies, many of Bush's Cabinet members came under immense scrutiny from environmental groups, in particular J. Steven Griles, the deputy secretary of the Department of the Interior.
 National Environmental Strategies (NES), the oil and gas lobbying firm which Griles worked for, was paying him $284,000 a year as part of a $1.1 million payout for his client base.
 As deputy secretary of the Interior, Griles was charged with overseeing and revamping environmental regulations that affect the profits of his former clients and NES's current clients.